wnfs-wg/car-mirror-spec/README.md

 ## 2.2 CAR

-[Content Addressable aRchive (CAR)](https://ipld.io/specs/transport/car/) is a format similar to the [TAR file](https://en.wikipedia.org/wiki/Tar_(computing)) modified to work efficiently on IPLD data.
-This specification uses [CARv1](https://ipld.io/specs/transport/car/carv1/).
+[Content Addressable aRchive (CAR)][CAR] is a format similar to the [TAR] file modified to work efficiently on IPLD data.
+This specification uses [CARv1].

 ## 2.2.1 Streaming CAR

-A CAR file can be expressed as a streaming data structure, and transmitted over [HTTP Streaming](https://datatracker.ietf.org/doc/html/rfc7540#section-5), [WebSockets](https://datatracker.ietf.org/doc/html/rfc6455) or similar.
+A CAR file can be expressed as a streaming data structure, and transmitted over [HTTP/2 Streaming], [WebSockets][WSS] or similar.

 ## 2.3 Session